aschmidt99/EM_Harpsichord/README.md

 - Therefore, you must ensure that there are at least 2 ohms between the (+) and (-) terminal of each speaker output.
 - Most of the brass strings on our harpsichord measured less than 1 Ohm, so we opted to put a 2-Ohm 10W Power Resistor between each string and one of the terminals the selected channels.
 - The resistance of a metal string is a function of its material, gauge, length, and temperature.
 Measure the resistance of

-- A 3 Pin JST XH 2.54mm connector supplies 5V, Ground, and an auxiliary audio imput
+- A 3 Pin JST XH 2.54mm connector supplies 5V, Ground, and an auxiliary audio input

 ### Magnets
 - To induce vibration, the strings must be exposed to a strong magnetic field.
 We have been using strong neodymium magnets (purchased from kjmagnetics.com) for this purpose.
 The strength of the vibration is proportional to the strength of the magnetic field, and although the presence of just one or two magnets usually seems to be enough,